 Award winning Cooke S4 Prime Lenses were designed and developed in close technical collaboration with industry professionals.
-They are colour-matched and compatible with Cooke's, 18-100mm T3.0 and 25-250mm T3.7, 15-40mm, T2.0 CXX zoom lenses and the SK4 16mm lenses.
+They are colour-matched and compatible with all contemporary Cooke cine lenses.

-All of our S4 Prime lenses (and CXX zoom lens) are now supplied equipped with /i Technology, as of February 2005.
+All of our S4 Prime lenses are now equipped with /i Technology, as of February 2005.
 S4/i lenses are designed for all PL mounted professional motion picture film and electronic cameras.
 The /i Technology provides cinematographers and camera operators with vital information on lens setting, focusing distance, aperture and depth-of-field, hyperfocal distance, serial number, owner data, lens type and focal length in both metric and footage measurements.
 For zoom lenses, the zoom position is displayed.

-For companies interested in producing compatible products with /i Technology, the /i protocol is available as a free download: See "S4/I Communications v2.28 protocols" in PDF format under Technical Resources, Free downloads.
+For companies interested in producing compatible products with /i Technology, the /i protocol is available as a free download: See "Cooke /i User's Guide & Technical Manual" in PDF format under Technical Resources, Free downloads.

 65 Soft Effects Attachment